garylirocks/quickrefs/sql-server.markdown

     1. Validates columns and object exists, identifies data types
 1. Generates *query_hash*, check if a cache exists in the plan cache
     - Different explicit parameter values could cause a different plan
-    - If you use a parameter in your query, `OPTION (RECOMPILE)` causes the query compiler to replace the variable with its value
+    - If you use a parameter in your query, `OPTION (RECOMPILE)` causes the query compiler to replace the parameter with its value
 2. If no cache, *query optimizer* generates several execution plans
 3. Plan executed -> results